jaypaulb/JaypaulsCursorRules/README.md

-# CursorRules - Modular Development Standards
+# LLM Dev Rules - Modular Development Standards

 A comprehensive set of focused, reusable Cursor Rules for rapid development setup across different project types.
 Each rule is designed to be concise (~100 lines), focused on specific concerns, and actionable for both human developers and AI agents.